 Welcome to Perth PlayBack Theatre

-Playback Theatre brings to life the personal stories within your workplace or community for you to reflect and enjoy.
-It is a dynamic inspiring way of engaging with your people to bring them closer together with heart, humour and honesty.
+Playback Theatre brings to life the personal stories in your community or workplace for you to enjoy and reflect.
+It is a dynamic and inspiring way of engaging with your people to bring them closer together with heart, humour and honesty.

 Perth Playback Theatre was founded in 1982 and continues to perform in Perth and tour regional WA.
 The Company is a member of the International Playback Theatre Network which fosters training, research and new developments in interactive theatre.

 Here’s what our audience says about their Playback experience

 “Your guys were the hit of the weekend – people didn’t stop talking about it!
 You really hit the mark.
 Please pass onto the team our sincere thanks.”

 “A brilliant way to open and really set the scene for the workshops that followed.
 I recommend Playback Theatre without reservation.”

 Past public events include: International Women’s day (March 2016) Where is your Family?
 Who’s Your Flock (FringeFestival, Jan 2017) Eat, Drink, Share (Ambrook Winery 2018) Fairbridge Festival (April 2019) Masterclass in Playback Theatre Forms (Oct 2019) Seniors Week – Celebrating Origin Stories (November 2019)

 Email us at email@example.com for any enquiries about these events.